 Greater Saskatoon Catholic School

 Raymond James Ltd.

-This program is booked by teachers into grade 4 classrooms in Saskatoon between January and April each year.
-Teachers will receive a series of associated lesson plans and activities, and SSAIC trains volunteer facilitators to present this gentle puppet show (Lesson 3 of the program).
+This program is booked by teachers into grade 4 classrooms in Saskatoon from January to March each year.
+Teachers will receive a series of associated lesson plans and activities, and SSAIC trains volunteer facilitators to present a gentle puppet show (Lesson 3 of the program).
 The program is endorsed by both the Public and Catholic school divisions.

 Why Volunteer as a Facilitator for the Child Sexual Abuse Prevention Program?

 This project is an excellent opportunity to gain skills and knowledge regarding child abuse prevention and how to respond appropriately to children who have been abused.

 - Facilitators will have the opportunity to participate in a “hands-on” project with children